dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 ### Incorrect server role, module not installed, or incorrect permissions

-* **Browser:** 500.19 Internal Server Error: The requested page cannot be accessed because the related configuration data for the page is invalid.
+* **Browser:** 500.19 Internal Server Error - The requested page cannot be accessed because the related configuration data for the page is invalid.

 * **Application Log:** No entry